minio/docs/source/reference/minio-mc/mc-retention-set.rst

    .. tab-item:: Specific Version

       Use :mc-cmd:`mc retention set` with
-      :mc-cmd-option:`~mc retention set version-id` to apply the retention settings to a specific object version:
+      :mc-cmd:`~mc retention set --version-id` to apply the retention settings to a specific object version:

       .. code-block:: shell